(725 ILCS 5/115-4.1)

 shall apply to the proceedings the same as if the defendant were present

-in court and had not either forfeited his bail bond or escaped
+in court and had not either had his or her pretrial release revoked or escaped

 from custody.
 The court may set the case for a trial which may be conducted